Friday, September 27, 2024

 Bosnia and Herzegovina: A Journey Through History and Nature

-My wife and I embarked on a private journey through Bosnia and Herzegovina, organized by a travel agency.
+We embarked on a private journey through Bosnia and Herzegovina, organized by a travel agency called Funky Tour.
 The tour began in Dubrovnik, Croatia at 8 am and took us through some of the most scenic and historically significant locations, ending in Sarajevo, the capital city.
-We were the only 2 passengers.
+We were the only 3 passengers.
 We had a wonderful driver cum guide.
+This is quite an unique tour, since it ends at another city/country (not back to the same city).

 Geographical Overview